jpicado/Castor/README.md

 ### Castor parameters
 These parameters are specified inside the file pointed by the `parameters` argument.
-- **dbURL**: URL where VoltDB server is running. (default: "localhost")
+- **dbURL**: VoltDB server URL. (default: "localhost")
 - **port**: VoltDB client port. (default: 21212)
 - **iterations**: Number of iterations in bottom-clause construction algorithm.
 Equivalent to maximum depth of variables in a bottom-clause.
 - **minprec**: Minimum precision that a clause must satisfy to be included in the learned definition (computed based on uncovered positive examples).
 In other words, how precise each clause should be. (default: 0.5)
 - **minrec**: Minimum recall that a clause must satisfy to be included in the learned definition (computed based on all positive examples).
-In other words, the minimum percentage of positive examples that clause should cover. (default: 0).
+In other words, the minimum percentage of positive examples that a clause should cover. (default: 0).
 - **minPos**: Minimum number of positive examples that a clause must cover to be included in the learned definition. (default: 2)
 - **sample**: Number of examples to use when generalizing a clause using ARMG. (default: 1)
 - **beam**: Number of candidate clauses to keep. (default: 1)
 - **recall**: Maximum number of literals added to a bottom-clause for each application of a mode declaration. (default: 10)
 - **groundRecall**: Maximum number of literals added to a ground bottom-clause for each application of a mode declaration.
 Ground bottom-clauses are used to evaluate coverage using theta-subsumption.
 If this parameter is restricted, result of coverage is approximate. (default: Integer.Max_VALUE)
-- **threads**: Number of threads, used to parallelize coverage operations. (default: 1)
+- **threads**: Number of threads; used to parallelize coverage operations. (default: 1)
 - **randomSeed**: Random seed. (default: 1)
 - **createStoredProcedure**: Create stored procedures that run bottom-clause construction algorithm. (default: true)
-- **useStoredProcedure**: Use stored procedures to build bottom-clause. (default: true)
+- **useStoredProcedure**: Use stored procedures to run bottom-clause construction algorithm. (default: true)

 ## Notes